WiseLibs/super-server-logs/docs/readers.md

 Yields chunks of raw binary logs, such that the chunks include all logs with a timestamp greater than or equal to `minTimestamp`.
 Newly written chunks will be yielded indefinitely, until the returned [AsyncIterable][AsyncIterable] is stopped (i.e., by a `break` statement).

 All "bulk" methods (including this one) may include logs outside the specified timestamp bounds.
 The only guarantee is that no logs *within* bounds will be missing.
 The bulk methods provide an efficient way of piping logs to an external system (perhaps over a network).
-On the receiving end, [BulkParser][BulkParser] can be used to parse the raw chunks into [LogEntry][LogEntry]s.
+On the receiving end, [BulkParser][BulkParser] can be used to parse the raw chunks into [LogEntrys][LogEntry].

 Logs are yielded in ascending order (older logs first).